Specialty Training (including General Practice)

 - What changes do you envisage in the specialty over the course of your career, and how might that impact on you?

-For example, if patient contact, high salary or the opportunity to work part time are important to you, you will want to compare specialties from this perspective.
+For example, if patient contact, high salary or the opportunity to work part-time are important to you, you may target some of your thinking around these factors when comparing specialties.

 Top five tips from the BMA